 How does Hydraulic Bottom Out work?

-We refer to Hydraulic Bottom Out as the technology of using oil damping to affect bottom out in the last 20% of travel, but the way we approach that damping between Super Deluxe Air and Super Deluxe Coil is different.
-Super Deluxe Air has a fixed amount of bottom-out resistance, whereas Super Deluxe Coil has five clicks of adjustable bottom-out resistance, both kicking in during the last 20% of travel.
+We refer to Hydraulic Bottom Out as the technology of using oil damping to affect bottom out in the last 20% of travel, but the way we approach that damping between Super Deluxe Air and Super Deluxe Coil/Vivid is different.
+Super Deluxe Air has a fixed amount of bottom-out resistance, whereas Super Deluxe Coil and Vivid have five clicks of adjustable bottom-out resistance, both options kicking in during the last 20% of travel.

 Hydraulic Bottom Out animation